-This is particularly true in pediatric population where the incidence of type 2 diabetes is on the rise.
+This is particularly true in the pediatric population where the incidence of type 2 diabetes is on the rise.

 HHS has similar pathophysiology to DKA but with some mild dissimilarities.
 The hallmark of both conditions is the deficiency of insulin.
-As a consequence of deficiency of this key hormone, there is decrease glucose utilization by the peripheral tissue causing hyperglycemia.
+As a consequence of deficiency of this key hormone, there is a decrease in glucose utilization by the peripheral tissue causing hyperglycemia.
 The peripheral tissues enter a state of “starvation” The release of counterregulatory hormones glucagon, growth hormone, cortisol, and catecholamines stimulates gluconeogenesis and glycogenolysis.
-This creates a system of vicious cycle where there is increase level of glucose in the serum but decreases uptake by the peripheral tissues for tissue metabolism.
-The serum osmolarity is determined by the formula 2Na + Glucose /18 + BUN / 2.8.
+This creates a system of vicious cycle where there is an increased level of glucose in the serum but decreases uptake by the peripheral tissues for tissue metabolism.
+The serum osmolality is determined by the formula 2Na + Glucose /18 + BUN / 2.8.
 The resultant hyperglycemia increases the serum osmolarity to a significant degree.
 The glucose level in HHS is usually above 600 mg/dL.
 Hyperglycemia also creates an increase in the osmotic gradient with free water drawn out of from the extravascular space from the increased osmotic gradient.
 Free water with electrolytes and glucose is lost via urinary excretion producing glycosuria causing moderate to severe dehydration.
 Dehydration is usually more severe in HHS as compared to DKA, and there is more risk for cardiovascular collapse.

-Compared to DKA, production of ketone bodies is scant in HHS.
+Compared to DKA, the production of ketone bodies is scant in HHS.
 As a result of a deficiency of insulin, there is increase lipolysis to release fatty acid as an alternative energy substrate for the peripheral tissues.
 Beta oxidation of fatty acids produces ketone bodies: acetone, acetoacetate, and beta oxybutyric acid.
 Accumulation of these substrate produces ketonemia and acidemia.
 Acidemia from ketone bodies stimulates the kidney to retain bicarbonate ions to neutralize the hydrogen ions.
 This accounts for the low serum bicarbonate level in DKA.

-In HHS however, because insulin is still being produced by the beta cells in the pancreas, generation of ketone bodies is minimal.
+In HHS however, because insulin is still being produced by the beta cells in the pancreas, the generation of ketone bodies is minimal.
 Insulin inhibits ketogenesis.
-That aside, in HSS there is a higher level of insulin with an associated lower level of glucagon.
+That aside, in HHS there is a higher level of insulin with an associated lower level of glucagon.
 Therefore, ketonemia and acidemia are very mild in HHS.

 The effect of the increased serum osmolarity on the brain can be very profound.
 To preserve the intracellular volume, the brain produces idiogenic osmoles.
 Idiogenic osmoles are substances that are osmotically active.
 The net effect of the production of these substances is to prevent fluid from moving from the intracellular space into extracellular space and maintain a balanced equilibrium.

 The risk of developing cerebral edema is mostly related to how fast the serum osmolarity is decreasing.
 If the decline is too rapid and the brain is not able to eliminate idiogenic osmoles at the same rate as the decline in serum osmolarity, then the chances of fluid moving into the brain cell and causing swelling are higher.
-Hence, in the treatment of HHS, the goal of treatment is a slow correction of the hyperglycemia.
+Hence, in the treatment of HHS, the goal of treatment is a slow correction of hyperglycemia.

-The history and physical examination are very important in the diagnosis of HSS.
-In many instances, there is significant overlap in the signs and symptoms seen in HHS and DKA.
+The history and physical examination are very important in the diagnosis of HHS.
+In many instances, there is a significant overlap in the signs and symptoms seen in HHS and DKA.
 In the history taking and the initial assessment, particular attention should be focused on the insulin regiment, missed doses of the oral hypoglycemic agent, overconsumption of carbohydrate-rich diet, or simultaneous use of medications that can trigger hyperglycemia or cause dehydration.

-The typical clinical presentation of patients with HSS is increased urination (polyuria) and increase water intake (polydipsia).
+The typical clinical presentation of patients with HHS is increased urination (polyuria) and increase water intake (polydipsia).
 This is a result of the stimulation of the thirst center in the brain from severe dehydration and increased serum osmolarity.
 Weakness, malaise, and lethargy can also be part of the complaint.